protwis/protwis_prod_conf/README.md

 #### Change the allowed hosts

 In /protwis/sites/protwis/protwis/settings_local.py, change to allowed hosts to the hostname or IP address users will use to access the protwis instance.
-This could be a domain name like "www.prowis.org" or or an IP address like "123.124.125.126"
+This could be a domain name like "www.prowis.org" or an IP address like "123.124.125.126"

     ALLOWED_HOSTS = ['123.124.125.126']